“Stunningly lavish suites exuding old-world opulence, in the heart of Rome's most fashionable quarter”

 - All modern comforts (iPods, DVD library, lift) to ease museum fatigue, plus silent air-conditioning to ensure a good night's sleep

-- The Napoleon Suite's bathroom and kitchenette are less spacious, and they lack sweeping views (you look onto the buildings opposite)
+- The Napoleone Suite's bathroom and kitchenette are less spacious

 - Such luxury comes at a hefty price